vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/remote-gradle-build-cache.md

 Gradle task output can be cached locally but also remotely.
 The idea of a remote cache is to share commonly built task outputs across remote builds to improve build times.
 With a few steps, we can use Apache Geode as a remote cache for Gradle.

 ## What’s Apache Geode?
-Apache Geode is a fault tolerant, highly concurrent and scalable in-memory data grid that can be used in many ways, including as a cache.
+[Apache Geode](https://geode.apache.org/) is a fault tolerant, highly concurrent and scalable in-memory data grid that can be used in many ways, including as a cache.
 A *region* is a data structure, similar to a distributed map, that we will use to store the task output.
 Regions provide extra features such as LRU eviction, that can be used to improve our solution in the future.
 As data grows, we can add more nodes to the cluster and with a simple rebalance command, the data will be evenly distributed across all the nodes.

 ## How?

-**1. Prerequisites:**
+### Prerequisites

 Assuming you have Apache Geode installed.
 For help, see the [User Guide](https://geode.apache.org/docs/).

-**2. Start Apache Geode Cluster**
+### Start Apache Geode Cluster

 First we start a one locator and one server cluster.